Edited/Updated: April 2016

 Knowledge about the short-term and long-term benefits of ‘delayed cord clamping’ is finally making it into practice.
 Midwives and in some cases obstetricians are realising the importance of allowing the placenta to finish circulating blood before intervening.
 I personally don’t like the term ‘delayed cord clamping’ and prefer the term ‘premature cord clamping’ to describe the alternative practice.
 However, whatever you choose to call it, the good news is that babies are benefitting from the practice.
-The main physiological benefits are summed up in a Cochrane review:
+The main physiological benefits are summed up in a Cochrane review that concluded there were:

 The review also notes that ‘delayed clamping’ is associated with an increased risk of jaundice in the newborn.
 In contrast Mercer and Skovgaard (2002) cite research findings that dispute this link.
 I also wonder whether giving an injection of syntocinon/syntometrine while the placenta is still circulating blood to the baby may influence the risk of jaundice.
 IV syntocinon/pitocin in labour has been linked to jaundice since the 1974s (do a google search for more research).
 All the studies in the Cochrane review were carried out in hospitals where the vast majority of women have an oxytocic injection for management of the third stage.
 I very rarely come across anything more than mild jaundice following a physiological birth.
 Anyone need a research topic?